Special Educational Needs & Disability

 - "Dyslexia friendly teaching and learning methods" can benefit all children.

 If you are a parent/carer of a child with a special educational need or disability then visit Swindon Borough Council's care and support information and advice website.
 It can also be used to find out more information about local services and support for children, young people and their families with a special educational need or a disability.
 Click here to view.
-The goverment also provides a SEND guide for parents.
+The government also provides a SEND guide for parents.
 Click here to view.

 King William Street CE Primary School SEND Documents